rodolfoap/gameOfLife-cpp/README.md

 # Game Of Life - C++

 * Game of Life [1].
 In C++.
-Just for fun.
+Just for fun & learning new tricks!
-* Simplified as much as possible, the original (and functional) version (see `src/small.cpp`) has ~700 chars of code.
+* Simplified as much as possible, the original (and functional) version (see `standalone/golife.cpp`) has 665 chars.
-* Learning new tricks!
 * Using CMake to make an elementary dependency injection.
 See the CMake `add_executable()` dependency injection mechanism.
-With this, the application is focused on the controller (`gameoflife.cpp`), while the CMake dependency-injection implements the selection of the view layer.
 * Following a comment from [danielyerena6](https://github.com/danielyerena6), moved to an _MVC_ (model-view-controller) pattern.
-The model implements the game, the controller implements the evolution of the game, and the view controls the display mechanism, as described previously, via _dependency injection_.
+The model implements the game, the controller implements the evolution of the game, and the view controls the display mechanism, selected by means of dependency injection.

 [1] https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life